 The Hamlin College of Midwives in Ethiopia recruits women from rural communities in Ethiopia to learn the Hamlin Model of Care during a four-year Bachelor of Science in Midwifery program.
 Since 2007, more than 170 students have graduated from the program.
 The full curriculum is certified under the International Confederation of Midwives, and it includes the precondition that students conduct at least 40 deliveries before they graduate.

-Upon graduation, Hamlin midwives return to their villages as health leaders in their communities – today staffing 80 rural midwifery clinics in remote areas where their skills were desperately needed.
+Upon graduation, Hamlin Midwives return to their villages as health leaders in their communities – today staffing over 50 rural midwifery clinics in remote areas where their skills were desperately needed.
 Last year, they delivered more than 30,000 babies and not a single fistula occurred during childbirth.

 The Hamlin College of Midwives in Ethiopia is building the local midwifery workforce year by year, working towards the goal of providing a midwife for every pregnant woman in Ethiopia.